lhk/gpt_in_pytorch_and_cuda/README.md

 At this point I had reproduced the python code in CUDA with reasonable test coverage.
 Way back in a HPC course in my bachelor they told us "First do it, then do it right, then do it fast."
 I think now I've just about completed the "do it right" step.
 Next up I'll see if this can be sped up :) There's plenty of things to try,  `kernels.cu` don't use `__restrict__` for example, no tiling, no experiments with layout of the blocks/threads.

 At the time of this writing, based on very simple benchmarking, the CUDA code is roughly 2x faster than pytorch and generates 100 tokens in ~120ms vs ~250ms.
-(Recording prompt.py vs prompt.cu.
-Not at all a proper benchmark of course!)
+I hesitate to write this, because of course it's not a proper benchmark at all.
+In particular I would expect that the python inferencing loop is very inefficient.
+Maybe I should benchmark just a forward pass through the network?
+For now I'll leave it at this.